aspose-total/Aspose.Total-Products/total/en/net/conversion/html-to-psd/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

 {{% blocks/products/pf/feature-page-section  h2="Convert HTML to PSD in a Single File via C#" %}}
 Using the API, you can also convert HTML file to PSD to a single image file.
-In order to convert all pages, you can first render your HTML document to one TIFF file and after that you can export TIFF file to PSD.
+In order to convert all pages, you can first render your HTML document to one TIFF file and after that, you can export TIFF file to PSD.
 You can open the input file using [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document) class and create Resolution, TiffSettings, & TIFF device objects.
 You can get a single TIFF image using [Process](https://reference.aspose.com/pdf/net/aspose.pdf.devices.documentdevice/process/methods/3) method of [TiffDevice](https://reference.aspose.com/pdf/net/aspose.pdf.devices/tiffdevice) class.
-Finally, you can load TIFF file using [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image) class and save it to PSD format using [Save](https://reference.aspose.com/imaging/net/aspose.imaging.image/save/methods/4) method.
+Finally, you can load the TIFF file using [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image) class and save it to PSD format using [Save](https://reference.aspose.com/imaging/net/aspose.imaging.image/save/methods/4) method.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-pdf-to-single-file.cs" >}}